 Design Quality Control

-The Design Verifiers are certified specialists with different Design Exigencies.
+So Owners hire Design Verifiers to check the architectural and engineering projects for conformity and errors.
+Design Verifiers are certified specialists with different Design Exigencies.

-The MEP and Electrical design are subject to verification by Is, It, and Ie Certified Verifiers, for sanitation (water-sewerage), thermal and ventilation, and Electrical installations.
+The MEP and Electrical design are subject to verification by Is, It, and Ie Certified Verifiers. (for sanitation (water-sewerage), thermal and ventilation, and electrical installations.)

 The common day use of the system: